aiida-vasp/aiida-vasp/doc/calcs/vasp2w90.rst

 Description
 ***********

-Works exactly the same as :doc:`Vasp5Calculation <vasp5>`, from which it is derived, with the difference that it takes a wannier_settings input as well, so it covers every possible use case of VASP with LWANNIER90=True.
+Works exactly the same as :doc:`VaspCalculation <vasp>`, from which it is derived, with the difference that it takes a wannier_settings input as well, so it covers every possible use case of VASP with LWANNIER90=True.

 ******